Why is Google Analytics Important

 Google produces reams of analytic reports.
 Some make web programmers sit up and purr, while others excite web designers.
 As marketers, we want to know what our leads are doing.
 Again, there are quite a few metrics.
 However, the following are the ones that really matter most.

-- Website Traffic: Website traffic is the key output of all marketing effort in ecommerce.
-If we do not pull traffic from social media, guest posts, paid advertising, and so on then we have money down the drain.
+- Website Traffic: Website traffic is the key output of all marketing effort in e-commerce.
+If we do not pull traffic from social media, guest posts, paid to advertise, and so on then, we have money down the drain.
 Google’s traffic analytics report on the things CNN also wants to know.
 Their value lies in comparing where we have come from, compared to where we are now.

 - Popular Browsers: Firefox, Chrome and the rest of them are not all the same.
 They display colors and fonts differently.
 In an extreme case, they may even not display all our content.
 We can test for this by comparing the same page on two browsers side-by-side.
 If there is a significant difference, google analytics can tell us the popular browsers to favor.

 There is still one more reason to come and perhaps it’s the most important of them all.
 Google analytics can report which keywords visitors use to get to our pages.
 Armed with that information we can truly optimize our website for them.
 This is the single most important answer to the question, why is google analytics important, if not essential for e-commerce.